reqctoe/Impala/README.md

 ### 4 - Depth first with breadth first heuristics

+The only difference between our breadth first and depth first algorithms is the use of a stack vs a queue.
+Therefore, only get_next_state is present in depth_first.py.
+The algorithm stops as soon as it has found a solution since it inherits this from breadth first.
+It also does not record at which depth it encounters a state, leading to incorrect pruning.
+However, we quickly realised this algorithm would not yield much better results than breadth first and did not pursue it any further, leaving the heuristics not entirely correct.

 ### 5 - Random Repeater
 The Random Repeater algorithm is an addition to the Random algorithm.
 It also executes random moves until the game is won.
 This is repeated x times, specified by the user.
 If a shorter solution is found, it will save that.
 If the number of moves gets higher than the current best solution, the algorithm will stop and go to the next iteration.